Kkkarleen/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 std(): Standard deviation

-the steps of the scripts calculated:
+the steps that the script performed:

 1.Download the dataset
   - Dataset downloaded and extracted under the folder called UCI HAR Dataset
   - features.txt : 561 rows, 2 columns